randybias/cloudscaling.com/README.md

 Cloudscaling - Blog
 ========

-This project uses [Ruby](https://www.ruby-lang.org/en/downloads/) , [Sass](http://sass-lang.com) and [Ruby-oembed](https://github.com/judofyr/ruby-oembed) to preprocess and convert oembed to iframe. [s3_website](https://github.com/laurilehmijoki/s3_website) is mainly used to create redirects and push files to staging and production.
+This project uses [Jekyll](http://jekyllrb.com/docs/installation/).
+[Ruby](https://www.ruby-lang.org/en/downloads/) is required.
+[Sass](http://sass-lang.com) and [Ruby-oembed](https://github.com/judofyr/ruby-oembed) to preprocess and convert oembed to iframe. [s3_website](https://github.com/laurilehmijoki/s3_website) is mainly used to create redirects and push files to staging and production.
 [Bundler] is a package manager that makes versioning Ruby software like Jekyll a lot easier and manage dependencies.

 Getting Started
 ---------------